greyyT/thesis/demo/slides.md

 [Point to flow] Both enter the keyword parser.
 The system's exact match algorithm looks for "C#" in requirements.
 Moon's resume matches.
 Ca's doesn't.
 Decision made in 0.8 seconds—no human ever sees Ca's qualifications.

 [Point to outcomes] Moon gets hired, performs adequately.
 But Ca?
 Auto-rejected.
 The company later spent $420,000 on contractors and experienced service outages that Ca's expertise could have prevented.
 Where is Ca now?
 Building solutions for their competitor.
+During our seminar project, we documented a case that perfectly illustrates the research problem.
+[Point to diagram] Here we see two candidates—Moon and Ca—applying for the same C# backend engineer position.

+Moon had 6 years of .NET experience.
+Ca had 8 years in low-latency systems, was a Microsoft MVP, with 40% cost reduction achievements.
+The only difference?
+Ca typed 'C #' with a space.

+[Point to flow] Both enter the keyword parser.
+The system's exact match algorithm looks for "C#" in requirements.
+Moon's resume matches.
+Ca's doesn't.
+Decision made in 0.8 seconds—no human ever sees Ca's qualifications.

+[Point to outcomes] Moon gets hired, performs adequately.
+But Ca?
+Auto-rejected.
+The company later spent $420,000 on contractors and experienced service outages that Ca's expertise could have prevented.
+Where is Ca now?
+Building solutions for their competitor.

 This isn't a bug—it's the system working as designed.
 But lexical matching isn't talent identification.
 This happens to 1 in 4 qualified candidates according to Harvard research.